 What is the number one reason trypanophobia differs from other phobias?
 People suffering from trypanophobia can faint, which can lead to physical harm.
 Here are some other common symptoms:

 Alright, let’s get down to the nitty-gritty: how to get over the fear of needles or injections:

 Does your fear of needles stem from a childhood experience?
 Perhaps too many painful shots in one day, or being forced as a child to get a shot?
 If this is the case for you, here are some suggestions:

 If you deal with vasovagal episodes like I do, you have to overcome an embarrassing physical response.
 The applied tension technique can help.

-For more in-depth treatment for trypanophobia, you can begin counseling.
+For more in-depth treatment for trypanophobia, you can consider counseling.
 A therapist can develop a treatment plan and give you more one-on-one treatment and tools to overcome your fear.
-Do an online search to find counseling near you.
+An online search will surface counselors near you.